We’ve all heard of marathon pace, and seen numerous marathon pace charts, but how do you achieve your personal goal marathon pace?

 One of my favorite running motto’s is: Set Your Mind (Not Your Watch).

-Long distance running is a mental sport.
-Weather, hills, nerves, etc. will play with your mind on race day.
+Long-distance running is a mental sport.
+Weather, hills, nerves, etc., will play with your mind on race day.
 These are all factors that you cannot control.

 Our ego is the loudest voice we hear during our training, and especially during the race.
 I call mine Margie in my book.
 It’s that voice that tells you that you can’t keep up.
 That you won’t meet your goal.

-Deena Kastor’s book is also a great resource to help train your mental during training.
+Deena Kastor’s book is also a great resource to help train your mind during training.
 The book takes you through various exercises to help you flip negative thoughts and visualize your performance on race day.

-Running watches can tell us to do just about anything running related these days.
+Running watches can tell us to do just about anything running-related these days.
 We can set a heart rate zone to stay within, a beep for certain paces and so much more….but sometimes all that data doesn’t help our performance.

 If you are dead set on a goal, it’s easy to get caught up in obsessing over the numbers on your watch.